sambt691/MyMaps/README.md

 I tried first to find the users location and set that as the default point but run into several issues with that.
 Android Studio also freezed on me a couple of times.
+I also had to make my walkthrough video really short because anything moere than en seconds makes the gif really large.
+My app has all the basic fundctionality + the ability to switch the view to satellite mode

 ## License